 He said at the last trading, “The sum of 298.7 million dollars and CNY 39.6 million were injected into the Retail Secondary Market Intervention Sales (SMIS) and in the spot and short tenure forwards segments of the foreign exchange market.”

-Meanwhile, the Naira on Wednesday exchanged at an average of N360/$1 in the BDC segment of the market.
+“The naira on Wednesday, July 24, exchanged at an average of N357 to a dollar in the Bureau De Change (BDC) segment of the market”